© Unofficial Royalty 2023

 November 23, 1729 – Death of Prince Alexander Danilovich Menshikov, favorite of Peter I, Emperor of All Russia, in banishment in Beryozovo, Siberia, Russia

-Alexander Danilovich Menshikov was a Russian statesman and military leader and a boyhood friend and favorite of Peter I (the Great), Emperor of All Russia.
+Alexander Danilovich Menshikov was a Russian statesman, a military leader, and a boyhood friend and favorite of Peter I (the Great), Emperor of All Russia.
 In 1697, Peter I traveled incognito to Western Europe on an 18-month tour called the Grand Embassy and Alexander accompanied him.
 A number of times, in his various positions and situations, Alexander abused his power even though he was well aware of the principles on which Peter I’s reforms were conducted and was Peter I’s right hand in all his endeavors.
 Alexander’s corrupt practices frequently brought him to the verge of ruin.
 After Peter I’s death and the two-year reign of Peter’s wife Catherine I, Peter I’s 11-year-old grandson Peter II came to the throne.
-Alexander Menshikov took the young emperor into his home and had full control over all of his actions.
+Alexander Menshikov took the young emperor into his home and had full control over all his actions.
 The old nobility, represented by the Dolgorukovs and the Galitzines, united to overthrow Alexander.
 He was deprived of all his dignities, offices, and wealth, expelled from St. Petersburg, and banished to Siberia with his wife and children.
 During a smallpox epidemic in Siberia, Alexander died at the age of 56.

 Unofficial Royalty: Prince Alexander Danilovich Menshikov, favorite of Peter I, Emperor of All Russia